gluegun-rs/gluegun/book/src/intro.md

-# Squared: Write once, Rust anywhere
+# Carcin: Write once, Rust anywhere

 > This is a **README FROM THE FUTURE**, in that it described the workflow for something that doesn't exist yet.

-**Squared** is a project for authoring pure-Rust libraries that can be integrated into any language on any operating system or environment. *Squared* can help you...
+**Carcin** is a project for authoring pure-Rust libraries that can be integrated into any language on any operating system or environment. *Carcin* can help you...

 * publish a cross-language API for accessing your cloud service;
-    * *squared* currently supports Java/Kotlin, Python, JavaScript, C, C++, and Go, but adding new languages is easy.
+    * *carcin* currently supports Java/Kotlin, Python, JavaScript, C, C++, and Go, but adding new languages is easy.
 * package up common code for use across mobile devices.

-Want to see how easy *squared* can be?
+Want to see how easy *carcin* can be?
 Check out our [tutorial](./tutorial.md).

 ## Pick your poison

-*squared* can be used in three modes:
+*carcin* can be used in three modes:

 | Mode                              | Performance | Sandboxing | Distribution                                    |
 | --------------------------------- | ----------- | ---------- | ----------------------------------------------- |